 So now that you know what you’re looking for, you’ll want to know where to look.
 Modern refrigerators combine the overload relay into the side of the compressor.
 You’ll want to grab a multi-meter to check your overload relay.
 The start capacitor provides increased starting voltage to the compressor windings.
 If your start capacitor is defective then your compressor may not start.
 If everything checks out, you may have a faulty compressor.
 This is a bit more advanced and we recommend contacting a qualified technician.

-While some common issues with refrigerators can be easily diagnosed and fixed, more advanced issues can seem intimidating.
+While some common issues can be easily diagnosed and fixed with home refrigerator repair, more advanced issues can seem intimidating.
 Worse, some homeowners can have the best of intentions when tackling repairs, only to make issues worse.
 That’s why we recommend including your refrigerator in your home warranty.
 Don’t let little issues become big problems.

 Learn more about a refrigerator home warranty from American Home Shield®and see how easy it is to protect yourself from unexpected repair and replacement costs.